oznogon/gattaibushido-public/rules/01_intro.md

 ### Coach

-Coach fills the "game master" role in this game.
+Coach fills the "game master" role.
 He sets everything up, manages proceedings, and guides the flow of play.
 Coach is largely (but *not* exclusively) responsible for introducing story components and pushing along the narrative and events in a way that make for an exciting session of play.
 Coach is in charge of introducing all of the other non-Pilot story characters that populate the world.
 Coach manages the Factions, Threats, and Big Giant Monsters that the players heavily interact with through play.

 Coach's role is a lot more complicated than the individual Pilots' roles, but to make it easier he actually has much simpler mechanics to manage.
 While the Pilots have a tight structure of multi-tiered mechanics and stats, most of Coach's mechanics have exactly one solitary stat each, and much simpler arrays of enhancements.